Obtaining a licence for eployment abroad

 - a copy of the document confirming the foreign partner’s registration, information on the foreign company registration (extract from the trade register of the foreign country);

-- a copy of the permit or license to employ foreigners (if its availability is provided for by the foreign country legislation);
+- a copy of the permit or licence to employ foreigners (if its availability is provided for by the foreign country legislation);

 - a copy of the document (usually an agreement/contract) confirming the relationship between the foreign intermediary and the foreign employer;

-- a copy of the license or permit for intermediary business activities related to employment of foreign nationals issued by the competent authority of the country of employment;
+- a copy of the licence or permit for intermediary business activities related to employment of foreign nationals issued by the competent authority of the country of employment;

 - a copy of the collective agreement between the foreign employer and the trade union organization (if available) or a copy of a statement signed by the foreign employer stating that such an agreement has not been concluded.

-After filing all the necessary documents, provided that they comply with the applicable laws, the Ministry of Social Policy of Ukraine shall, within ten business days, decide on the issuance of a license for intermediary activities related to employment abroad and publish its decision on the official website.
-And only after that, the licensee must, within ten business days, pay the state duty for the issuance of a license.
-The state duty for obtaining a license is one living wage for able-bodied persons applicable on the decision date to issue the license.
-Failure to pay the state duty within the time period established by the law shall be considered a ground for the license cancellation.
+After filing all the necessary documents, provided that they comply with the applicable laws, the Ministry of Economic Development of Ukraine shall, within ten business days, decide on the issuance of a licence for intermediary activities related to employment abroad and publish its decision on the official website.
+And only after that, the licensee must, within ten business days, pay the state duty for the issuance of a licence.
+The state duty for obtaining a licence (as of 1 July 2020, the state duty amounts to UAH 2,197, which is about EUR 75) is one living wage for able-bodied persons applicable on the date of the decision to issue the licence.
+Failure to pay the state duty within the time period established by the law shall be considered a ground for the licence cancellation.

-Moreover, it should be noted that activities without a license or non-compliance with licensing conditions entail the imposition of administrative fines from one thousand to two thousand non-taxable minimum incomes (from UAH 17,000 to 34,000) with or without the confiscation of manufactured products, tools, raw materials and money received as a result of such an administrative offense.
+Moreover, it should be noted that activities without a licence or non-compliance with licensing conditions entail the imposition of administrative fines from one thousand to two thousand non-taxable minimum incomes (from UAH 17,000 to 34,000, i.e., approx. from EUR 570 to EUR 1,140) with or without the confiscation of manufactured products, tools, raw materials and money received as a result of such an administrative offense.